4.5. Planning for Logistics#

 Adding a state estimator closes the sense-think-act loop.

 When the robot acts in the world, it senses, estimates its state, and executes a policy.
-We can take any of the algorithms from the last section and use them to estimate the robot’s current state.
+We can take any of the perception algorithms from the last section and use them to estimate the robot’s current state.
 The value function gives us a policy, which the robot can then execute.
 After that, repeat.

 To calculate the policy, we should take into account the uncertainty in actions.
 The policy we calculated above for the warehouse may not be optimal, because we assumed deterministic actions in the calculation of the Q values.
 In Section 3.5 we saw how to account for uncertain, Gaussian actions.
 We could do the same here to potentially obtain a better policy.
 In particular, the robot will be more cautious and stay even further away from obstacles, since the robot does not always perfectly execute commands.